 The CPU speed is still an important factor when buying new computing devices.
 The pace of modern technology is increasing, with fast internet access, software evolution, and the demand for instant responses to our requests.

 We need faster computers to handle the faster technologies they connect to, including quicker wireless access.
-Therefore, we need computer processors that can handle the challenge.
+Therefore, we require computer processors that can handle the challenge.

 To understand and appreciate what constitutes the CPU processor speed, this article discusses what the CPU is, how it works, and the factors that make up processor speed.
 We also look at why this matters to your computer's performance.